Bukit Rahman Putra Selangor, Malaysia Travel Guide

 Valid for at at least six months after your intended stay.

-Recent passport-sized photos and accurate application forms.
+A current passport-sized photos and accurate application forms.

-Proof of confirmed return flight tickets.
+Proof of confirmed return plane tickets.

 Hotel bookings or a letter of invitation.

-What to expect at immigration
+What you'll find at immigration

 Most visa-free entries have no fee.
 Visa application fees vary.